 Unite! – a future European university

-Unite! – University Network for Innovation, Technology and Engineering - is a network of seven top technical universities in seven European countries.
+Unite! – University Network for Innovation, Technology and Engineering - is a network of nine top technical universities in nine European countries.
 The aim is to set a new model for a European university through joint educational programmes, virtual and physical mobility, innovative pedagogic methods and harmonized governance models.
 Since 2021 there is also cooperation within research and innovation.

 The process of developing the new university model, that started during autumn 2019, includes activities aimed at students and staff as well as external partners: